By Dr. Joseph Mercola

-When you feel a cold or the flu coming in, this astragalus tea recipe will help your immune system counter the viruses that are currently at work.12
+When you feel a cold or the flu coming in, this astragalus root tea recipe from LeafTV may help your immune system counter the viruses that are currently at work.24

 Astragalus Chicken Soup

 Chicken soup has always been attributed to helping restore the body's healthy state whenever you're sick.
-By incorporating the astragalus herb into this recipe,13 you're actually ensuring that your body has the means to help fight the cause of your symptoms.
+By incorporating astragalus into this Herbal Chicken Soup recipe,25 you're providing your body with the means to beat down the cause of your symptoms.

 Astragalus Herbal Oil Also Gives Immense Benefits

-The astragalus root is also where astragalus oil is extracted.
-Some of the notable components of astragalus oil include polysaccharides, saponins, flavonoids, amino acids, organic compounds, dietary fibers and minerals (zinc, copper, magnesium and calcium).
-These components contribute to the overall function of the astragalus oil.
+The astragalus root is also where astragalus oil is extracted from.
+Some of the notable components of the astragalus plant, which may be found in the oil as well, include polysaccharides, saponins, isoflavones and other flavonoids, amino acids, astragalosides and other microelements.26 These components contribute to the overall function of this essential oil.

 Contraindications for the Use of Astragalus

-People who have undergone organ transplants should also avoid the intake of this herb because it counteracts with the drug (cyclophosphamide), which is responsible for minimizing the risk of organ rejection.15 It should also be taken in moderation if you are pregnant or breastfeeding, as it may have adverse effects on both you and your child.
+People who have undergone organ transplants should also avoid the intake of this herb because it counteracts with the drug (cyclophosphamide), which is responsible for minimizing the risk of organ rejection.29 It should also be taken in moderation if you are pregnant or breastfeeding, as no studies have done to determine whether it may have adverse effects on either you or your child.

-While this herb is not an entirely popular choice in modern medicine, the mere fact that this herb can provide you with a wide array of health benefits is enough reason for you not to ignore it.
-The astragalus herb has been used for numerous years in traditional medicine — it's high time for you to incorporate it to your diets and your health regime to maintain or improve your overall health.
+While this herb may not be an entirely popular choice in modern medicine, the mere fact that it can provide you with a wide array of health benefits is enough reason for you not to ignore it.
+Astragalus has been used for numerous years in traditional medicine — it may be worth considering incorporating it into your diet to help maintain or improve your overall health.